RAVI-CHANDRIKA-05/AV-JOB-A-THON---March-2022/README.md

 ## Summarization
 In summary, our best submission was by training a Logistic regression model, with over samplin data and with the feature engineering steps described above.

+## Recommendation
+* Bank should rollout promotions to retain female customers.
+* Create awareness on importance of maintaining a healthy credit score.
+* Bank needs to focus on encouraging more customers to have more product holdings which will discourage the customers to leave the service.
+* Customized financial advisory and investment offerings to different segments of customers
+* Identify why aged customers are leaving and improve services accordingly.

+A cause of concern, overall proportion of inactive members is quite high suggesting that the bank may need a program to turn this group to active customers as this will definitely have a positive impact on the customer churn.